mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

   } while (0)
 </pre>

 We can now transmit full precision floating point values over the network.

-But sometimes you don't need full precision.
-For example, positions of other players in an FPS are often quantized to some acceptable resolution before being sent over the network to save bandwidth.
+But what about situations where you don't need full precision?
+What about a floating point value in the range [0,10] with an acceptable precision of 0.01?
+Is there a way to send this over the network using less bits?

-Consider a floating point value is the range [0,10] with an acceptable precision of 0.01.
-Multiplying by 1 / 0.01 converts the floating point value to an integer in range [0,1000].
-We can then send this integer value over the network, and convert it back to a float on the other side by multiplying by 0.01.
+Yes there is.
+The trick is to simply divide by 0.01 to get an integer in the range [0,1000] and send that value over the network.
+On the other side, convert back to a float by multiplying by 0.01.

-Here's a generalized implementation of this idea:
+Here's a general purpose implementation of this basic idea:

 <pre>
 template &lt;typename Stream&gt;